 This post contains affiliate links and I get a small commission if you make a purchase.
-Buying from these links does not involve any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
-As with all advice on this blog, my thoughts do not replace opinions of a doctor or other medical professional.
+Advice does not replace the opinions of a doctor or other medical professional.

 Is Soreen Healthy?

-A loaf of Soreen weighs 260g and contains 806 calories.
+An original, unsliced loaf of Soreen malt loaf weighs 190g and contains 604 calories.

 1.1g of fibre

-It does fit the good snack criteria for calories as it’s suggested by the British Nutrition Foundation that our snacks should only be around 100 calories – and so, if you look at it on that paramater, and eat the recommended portion, Soreen is healthy.
+That means it fits the good snack criteria for calories as it’s suggested by the British Nutrition Foundation that our snacks should only be around 200 calories – and so, if you look at it on that parameter, and eat the recommended portion, Soreen is healthy.

 How Much Sugar is in Soreen?

-According to the NHS, we should eat no more than 30g of added sugars a day and a low sugar food should have no more than 5g of sugar per 100g, a high sugar food has 22.5g or more of sugar – Soreen has 17.4g of sugar per 100g.
+According to the NHS, we should eat no more than 30g of added sugars a day and a low-sugar food should have no more than 5g of sugar per 100g, a high-sugar food has 22.5g or more of sugar – Soreen has 21.5g of sugar per 100g – eek!

-Now, it gets a bit more complicated because some of the sugar in Soreen comes from dried fruit which, while not quite as healthy as fresh fruit isn’t counted in the sugar totals.
-Sugar is the fourth ingredient though which means there’s not heaps in there – so, I think when it comes to sugar, we can say Soreen is moderately healthy.
+However, it gets a bit more complicated because some of the sugar in Soreen comes from dried fruit which skews the numbers a little.
+Actual sugar (in the form of sugar syrup) is the fourth ingredient on the ingredient listing, after raisins- so when it comes to added, non-fruit, sugar, we can say Soreen is moderately healthy.

 What About Fibre?

-Each suggested serving contains 1.1g of fibre a day – a 100g banana has 1.5g of fibre and 100g of apple has 2.4g so, the Soreen isn’t too bad.
+Each suggested serving contains 1.1g of fibre a slice – a 100g banana has 1.5g of fibre and 100g of apple has 2.4g so, the Soreen isn’t too bad.

 Soreen and Sports People

-Adding weight to the idea that Soreen is healthy, is that fact that it’s used by lots of sports teams to give players an energy boost during training.
+Adding weight to the idea that Soreen is healthy, is the fact that it’s used by sports teams to give players an energy boost during training.

-They do this you because you get a quick sugar boost from the dried fruit, but, because of the fibre in the loaf you don’t get a suddden crash but a longer sustained burst of energy. to extend this further, some trainers suggested spreading it with peanut butter.
+They do this because you get a quick sugar boost from the dried fruit, but, because of the fibre in the loaf you don’t also get a sudden crash but, instead, a longer sustained burst of energy.

-However, you only really need to nom it before an extended workout – if you’re just going for a walk around the park (which burns around 150 calories per 30 minutes) the calories you burned will be mostly wiped out in a few bites, which brings us to another question…
+However, you only really need to fuel up in this way before an extended workout – if you’re just going for a walk around the park (which burns around 150 calories per 30 minutes) the calories you burned will be mostly wiped out in a few bites, which brings us to another question…

 Is Soreen Good for Weight Loss?

-As we said above, a standard slice of Soreen contains just 84 calories That’s an acceptable amount for a snack once or twice a day and easy to build into a calorie-controlled diet.
+As we said above, a standard slice of Soreen contains just 84 calories That’s an acceptable amount for a snack once or twice a day and easy to build into a calorie-controlled plan.

-If however like me you can’t be trusted to cut a standard slice, the nice people at Soreen have created products that help you resist temptation – and swapping to these can really help make Soreen better for weight loss.
+- If, like me, you can’t be trusted to cut a standard slice, the nice people at Soreen have created a couple of different products that help you resist temptation – and swapping to these can really help make Soreen better for weight loss.